 'gcc' Used for compiling ponysaytruncater.c.

-'gzip' Used for compressing manpages.
+ʻgzip' Used for compressing manpages.

 'make' Required to run the make script.

-'coreutils'
+'coreutils ,

 The make script uses install, unlink, rm, ln, mkdir and cp.

-'git' Required for submodules.
+'sed' Used on the make system.

+'texinfo' 'info' texinfo and info are required if you want this info manual.

+THITO textino and into are required if you want this into manual.